dincbasar/wca-carmodel/INIT_README.md

 ![alt-text](https://github.com/dincbasar/wca-carmodel/blob/master/Screen%20Shot%202019-04-22%20at%2011.18.23%20PM.png)

 * __TPOD__: Stands for A Tool For Painless Object Detection.
 It is used to train a [faster-RCNN](https://arxiv.org/pdf/1506.01497.pdf) instance to help with object detection in cognitive assistants.
 It features a basic tracking model to help with labeling frames.
-Further details [here](Link Part Here).
+See the section below for further details.

 ___